You can only improve what you can measure. UTM parameters allow you to measure both your offline and digital marketing performance.

 You need to be consistent with your terms to be able to measure campaign results.
 Capitalization matters.
 Avoid spaces, either use underscores “Winter_Sale” or camelcase like “WinterSale”.
 Google doesn’t care how you do it, just be consistent for each campaign and each term.

-The easiest way to stay consistent is to create a spreadsheet that is used by all members of your marketing team.
-This serves as a common point of reference for your strategists, marketing creatives and technical specialists.
+The easiest way to stay consistent is to use a spreadsheet with the UTM parameters you use that are used by all members of your marketing team.
+This spreadsheet serves as a common point of reference for your strategists, marketing creatives, and technical specialists.

 Get the Moderno Campaign URL Builder